It’s easiest to understand the concept of events by going through some examples.

-- The scoring system might look for a shot hit event to add points to the player’s score.
+- The variable_player system might look for a shot hit event to add points to the player’s score.

 - A jackpot mode might look for a ramp made event to play a show which will flash some lights and display a jackpot slide.